 These scams typically operate like this:

-- They target victims of previous crypto scams.
+- They primarily target those who lost out in previous crypto scams.

-- They claim to have special tools or connections to recover lost funds.
+- They claim to have special tools or industry contacts to recover lost money.

-- They charge an upfront fee or percentage of the “recovered” amount.
+- They take either an advance payment or a percentage of the “recovered” sum.

-- After payment, they either disappear or claim the recovery was unsuccessful.
+- After you pay, they disappear or claim the recovery effort failed.

 How to avoid:

-- Be skeptical of unsolicited offers to recover lost crypto.
+- Beware of unsolicited offers to recoup lost cryptocurrency.

 How To Avoid Crypto Scams?

-- Always do your own research (DYOR) before investing.
+- Always do your own research before investing.

-- Be skeptical of guaranteed high returns or pressure to invest quickly.
+- Watch out for promises of large returns or any push to invest quickly.

-- Use strong, unique passwords and enable 2FA on all your crypto accounts.
+- Use strong, unique passwords for your crypto accounts, and enable two-factor authentication.

-- Keep your private keys private – never share them with anyone.
+- Always keep your private keys to yourself — never share them.

-- Be wary of unsolicited investment advice, especially from online acquaintances.
+- Beware of unsolicited investment advice, especially from people you meet online.

-- Use reputable exchanges and wallets with a track record of security.
+- Opt for exchanges and wallets with a robust security history.

-- Keep most of your crypto in cold storage, like hardware wallets.
+- Store the bulk of your crypto in cold storage (hardware wallets)

 Wrapping Up: Stay Smart, Stay Safe